-Pitt Farm Hamlet
+Settlement Pattern Pitt Hamlet

-- 1. This hamlet is centred on Pitt Farm and Braishfield Manor and is the most northern part of the village. - 2.
-Nearly all the houses in this area are converted properties that once formed part of Braishfield Manor and the neighbouring Hursley Estate. - 3.
-Braishfield Lodge, Manor and Manor Gatehouse and Pitt Farmhouse are listed buildings.
-Apart from the few farm cottages for estate staff there are only two new builds. - 4.
-Pitt Farm has been enlarged and modernised and is totally arable with horse stabling. - 5.
-This is a particularly rural part of the village and feels very much in the countryside and is separated from the centre and Lower Street by farmland. - 6.
-Monarchs Way passes through the Hamlet
+1. This hamlet is centred on Pitt Farm and Braishfield Manor and is the most northern part of the village.

+2. Nearly all the houses in this area are converted properties that once formed part of Braishfield Manor and the neighbouring Hursley Estate.

+3. Braishfield Lodge, Manor and Manor Gatehouse and Pitt Farmhouse are listed buildings.
+Apart from the few farm cottages for estate staff there are only two new builds

+4. This is a particularly rural part of the village and feels very much in the countryside and is separated from the centre and Lower Street by farmland.
+The northern gateway passes through the hamlet of Pitt towards Parnholt Woods and King's Somborne.

+5. Monarch's Way passes through the hamlet which is connected to the